hrgrimsl/spock/README.md

 ## To Do:
--Add PySCF options

 -Automate a test suite

 -Automate installation

+## To Maybe Do:
--Simplify orbital specification?
+-Simplify orbital specification

+-Add PySCF options